Hidden Fields allow you to use data that you already have, track information about your respondents, and make your typeforms more personal.

 In this example we are placing two parameters into two distinct Hidden Fields, these are:

-Note!
 The “xxxxx” after “name=” and “source=” are the Hidden Fields.
-The “xxxxx” needs to be replaced with real data in order for the typeform to pass the data into your Results.
-You cannot currently populate Calculator information (Score and Price) via information passed through a Hidden Field.
+The “xxxxx” needs to be replaced with real data in order for the typeform to pass the data into your results.
+You cannot currently populate score and price variables through Hidden Fields.

 Using our example above, if Fran was sent their typeform through Twitter, then the URL would look like this: